Scientists Make Breakthrough In Advanced Kidney Cancer Treatment

 Scientists at the Dana-Farber Cancer Institute have made what can be considered a breakthrough in advanced kidney cancer treatment.

 According to the American Cancer Society, kidney cancer is among the 10 most common cancers in the country.
-For women, the lifetime risk of developing kidney cancer is 1 in 83, and for men 1 in 58.
+For women, the lifetime risk of developing kidney cancer is one in 83, and for men one in 58.
 According to the organization’s estimates, more than 70,000 new kidney cancer cases will occur in 2019, and nearly 15,000 people will die from this disease within a year.

-Although the death rates for kidney cancers have gone down since the middle of the 1990s, the rate of new kidney cancers has been rising, which is part of the reason why research by the Dana-Farber Cancer Institute, published in the New England Journal of Medicine, can be considered significant.
+Although the death rate for kidney cancers has gone down since the middle of the 1990s, the rate of new kidney cancers has been rising, which is part of the reason why research by the Dana-Farber Cancer Institute, published in the New England Journal of Medicine, can be considered significant.

 Dana-Farber Cancer Institute’s study is the first study ever to combine avelumab — a pharmaceutical drug commonly used in immunotherapy, and for the treatment of carcinoma, as per Chemocare — with a VEGFR blocker.
 VEGFR blockers, drugs like sunitinib and axitinib, target the vascular endothelial growth factor receptor, disrupting blood supply to tumors.

 For the clinical trial, the researchers recruited 886 patients with previously untreated, advanced kidney cancer.
-The patients were randomized to receive either sunitinib alone, or a combination of drugs.
+The patients were randomized to receive either sunitinib alone or a combination of drugs.

 The patients who received a combination of drugs (avelumab and axitinib) had a significant advantage in progression-free survival compared to patients who received sunitinib only, a drug which has been the standard treatment for metastasized kidney cancer for a number of years.